odinuv/web/en/apv/articles/database-systems/index.md

 know why databases are being used and what information systems are.
 I have presented multiple points of view on looking at database systems.
 According to *utilization* DBS are divided into OLTP and DWH.
 According to *data model* they can be split into Relational DBS, Graph DBS, etc. According to *principle* they can be divided into ACID and BASE.
-According to *query langauge* they can be split into SQL and NoSQL (and perhaps NOSQL).
+According to *query language* they can be split into SQL and NoSQL (and perhaps NOSQL).
 According to *storage* they may be divided into Row databases, Key-Value databases, etc. A single database system may sometimes fall into multiple categories.
 Therefore do not look for any definitive list of what database system belongs to what category.

 To simplify things, I will focus only on **SQL ACID relational OLTP row-storage** databases in the rest of this book. because that is the starting point of many applications and it also the easiest and most proven concept.
 Even if you later switch into other technologies you should have notion about this basic type of database.
-I will deal with SQL langauge in more detail in the [next article](/en/apv/articles/sql-join/).
+I will deal with SQL language in more detail in the [next article](/en/apv/articles/sql-join/).

 ### New Concepts and Terms
 - data